voucherifyio/commerce-tools-integration/README.md

 ## Contributing

-If you found a bug or want to suggest a new feature, please file a Github issue.
+If you found a bug or want to suggest a new feature, please file a GitHub issue.

 ## Changelog
+- 2022-08-26 `v4.2.0`
+    - added support for fixed price promotions
+    - bugfixes handling proper price from commercetools when product have only main variant
+    - compatible with previews version but required to run `npm run config` command to proper set new `lineItemCustomField`
 - 2022-08-25 `v4.1.1`
     - added promotion tier handling
 - 2022-08-24 `v4.1.0`
     - added handling free shipping codes
     - new `customField` definition added
     - compatible with previews version but required to run `npm run config` command to proper set new `customField`
 - 2022-08-19 `v4.0.0`
-    - verion not compatible due to changes in a way how `Custom Line Item` with discount is handled
+    - version not compatible due to changes in a way how `Custom Line Item` with discount is handled
-    - added possibility to set coupon text in in order summary depending on the language which customer use
+    - added possibility to set coupon text in order summary depending on the language which customer use
     - added handling proper price from commercetools including the price selector when unit type discount is applied.
 - 2022-08-10 `v3.0.5`
     - update readme about how handle metadata